-Watch the video for an overview of the differences between primary data and secondary data, or read on below:
+Watch the video for an overview of the differences between primary data and secondary data:

 Primary data is data that is collected by a researcher from first-hand sources, using methods like: